Karnivool & The Ocean Collective, 24th January 2023, Pumpehuset, Copenhagen, Denmark

 All three bands on the bill are supporting the new album, all of which came out last year, so it was also deemed that we’ll get to experience some new songs for the first time.

-Up there on stage it was business as usual, but perhaps not as enthusiastic as usually.
+Up there on stage, it was business as usual, but perhaps not as enthusiastic as usually.
 The band roared through their 35 minutes long set with energy and fine dose of conviction.
 Not as much as when they gave 2019 Copenhell a summer mid-day bashing it needed, but still worthy of a support band.
-Tony Foresta did his best to get the crowd going and circumstances considered it worked well.
+Tony Foresta did his best to get the crowd going, and circumstances considered it worked well.
 With fine success rate, he managed to get the circle-pit, wall of death and crowd-surfing going.

-Band’s set list was predictable, but damn near about perfect for this kind of short show.
+The band’s set list was predictable, but damn near about perfect for this kind of short show.
 “The Thrashin’ of the Christ” was dedicated to local heroes in Merciful Fate, “Wave of Death” turned into a bit forced, but nevertheless impressive, mass crowd-surfing fiesta and “Born to Party” was the sing-along closer done right.

 It was clear that the band was in front of the crowd that was there to see Kreator and/or Lamb Of God, but with devil-may-care attitude and avalanche of good ol’ thrash metal riffs, Municipal Waste did what they were supposed to.
-The band was set to play Copenhagen’s Vega with Anthrax, but that show has been canceled.
-If they do return with Anthax at later point, it’s most likely that lots of people who saw them last night, will show up early to see them again.
+The band was set to play Copenhagen’s Vega with Anthrax, but that show has been cancelled.
+If they do return with Anthax at a later point, it’s most likely that lots of people who saw them last night, will show up early to see them again.

 MUNICIPAL WASTE SETLIST: